Priest Forever

 Moreover, having cleansed the stain of sin for his people through his “once-for-all” sacrifice, he qualified to become the unique High Priest “after the order of Melchizedek” who remains in God’s presence mediating life and interceding for his church.

-The Letter contrasts his priesthood and sacrifice with the priesthood and repeated animal sacrifices of the Levitical code.
-Moreover, Jesus applied the blood from his once-for-all sacrifice to the altar in the “real Tabernacle not made with hands.”
+The Letter contrasts his priesthood and sacrifice with the priesthood and repeated animal sacrifices of the Levitical system.
+Moreover, Jesus applied the blood from his

-The fact that God promised another priesthood “after the order of Melchizedek” means that the Aaronic priesthood could not achieve the “purification of sins.”
+The fact that God promised another priesthood “after the order of Melchizedek” meant that the Aaronic priesthood could not achieve the “purification of sins.”
 Under that now obsolete system, “the people received the law.”
-But the change in priesthood promised by Yahweh in the Hebrew Bible also meant “a change of law” was necessary - (Psalms 110:4).
+But the change in priesthood promised by Yahweh in the Hebrew Bible also meant that “a change of law” was necessary - (Psalms 110:4).

 Due to human mortality and weakness, the Aaronic priesthood was dependent on lineal descent and multiple generations of priests.
 In contrast, the priesthood “after the order of Melchizedek” was and is perpetual since it is based on an endless resurrection life.